– How much are your courses and where are they?

 – What do I receive at the end of the course?

 An electronic certificate of completion is awarded to attendees of each program which may supplement your resume for desirability and potentially for insurance purposes.
-The Executive Protection course (4 day) offers a certificate of completion from us, LaSorsa & Associates.
-The Protective Medical Course includes our certificate, plus an Adult/Pediatric CPR/AED/First-Aid certification from the American Red Cross.
-The Defensive / Evasive Driving Course offers a fundamentals certificate from us. the Private Investigator, Consulting and TSCM courses offer a certificate of completion from us, LaSorsa & Associates.
+The Executive Protection course (5 day) offers a certificate of completion from us, LaSorsa & Associates.
+The Protective Medical Course includes our certificate, plus a CPR/AED/First-Aid certification from the American Red Cross, Stop the Bleed Certificate, and TECC Education Content Certificate.
+The Defensive / Evasive Driving Course offers a fundamentals certificate from us, as well as the Private Investigator, Consulting and TSCM courses offer a certificate of completion from us, LaSorsa & Associates.

 – Is there a training standard or test?